Afrikan tähti: Expansion

 In 2014, an expansion for the game called Retkikunnat ("The expeditions") was published, making the game more complex.
 In the expanded game, each player must choose a character and build an expedition from cards found on the table.
 There are now two tokens stacked on top of each other in every city, and the Star of Africa is found on a token on the bottom.
 Characters give different properties to the players: for example, the Banker character starts off with more money.
 The expansion also includes danger and event cards, affecting the game play.
 When visiting a city, a player draws an event card, which can for example result in fear of flight or sea sickness.
 As a new feature, it is now also possible to steal the Star of Africa from the player who found it.
 According to a review on the Lautapeliopas site, the new features increase the randomness and luck factor, and there is no notable effect on the skill involved.

 Video game version

 Afrikan tähti was made into a video game for the Commodore 64 in 1985 by Otso Pakarinen and Jari Heikkinen who were given permission to make the game from Kari Mannerla.
 The game was published by Amersoft and produced by Jouko Riikonen.
 Programming the game took roughly two months.
 It was made with help of some PROMAL source code which the creators got from Amersoft.

 In other countries

 The game was launched in Sweden in 1958 by Alga, under the name "Den försvunna diamanten" ("The lost diamond").
-In Denmark a variant of the game is marketed by BRIO under the name "Afrikas Stjerne" (Star of Africa).
+In Denmark a variant of the game is marketed by Alga's parent company BRIO under the name "Afrikas Stjerne" (Star of Africa).
 In Norway the game has been sold under the name "Den forsvunne diamanten" ("The lost diamond") from 1956, and is currently marketed by Egmont.
 All publishing rights are directly copyrighted to Kari Mannerla's five daughters.